-The global food market
+The global market for canned food

 Innovation